 47. A liability is established by the ceding entity to offset credit taken in various balance sheet accounts for reinsurance ceded to a certified reinsurer in an amount proportionate to any deficiency in the amount of acceptable security that is provided by the certified reinsurer as compared to the amount of security that is required to be provided in accordance with the certified reinsurer’s rating.
 In determining the amount of this liability, the ceding insurance entity must first determine the net obligations subject to collateral from the certified reinsurer, which is equal to the following:

-Reserve credits taken including any Interest Maintenance Reserve (IMR) liability adjustment; plus
+Reserve credits taken, which shall include all net positive Interest Maintenance Reserve (IMR) derecognized as a result of the reinsurance transaction, but shall exclude all net negative IMR derecognized as a result of the reinsurance transactions; plus

 Claim liability credits taken on paid and unpaid (in course of settlement) claims recoverable; plus